-23. I do not know Mr. XXXX, but I have been asked by his attorney to assist with this case.
-After reviewing the facts of his case and reading his affidavit with care, I agreed to help because I find his situation to be particularly compelling and very typical of any like person in his circumstances.
-As I will explain in this affidavit, I believe Mr. XXXX's fear of persecution as a homosexual in Argentina to be extremely well-founded.

-24. Although the percentage of homosexuals in Latin America is the same as it is everywhere, Latin Americans, historically and to the present, have refused to recognize it as anything other than a "demonic lifestyle."
-The view and treatment of homosexuals, particularly males, is that they are the "lowest of the low" and strenuous, even violent persecution of them is not only accepted, it is praised in Latin American society.
-25. The definitions of homosexuality in Anglo-America and Latin America are very different.
+- 23. I do not know Mr. XXXX, but I have been asked by his attorney to assist with this case.
+After reviewing the facts of his case and reading their affidavits with care, I agreed to help because I find his situation to be particularly compelling and very typical of any like persons in his circumstances.
+As I will explain in this affidavit, I believe Mr. XXXX's fear of persecution as a homosexual in Argentina to be well-founded. - 24.
+Although the percentage of homosexuals in Argentina and the rest of Latin America is the same as it is everywhere, Argentines and other Latin Americans, historically and to the present, have refused to recognize it as anything other than a "demonic lifestyle."
+The view and treatment of homosexuals, particularly males, is that they are the "lowest of the low" and strenuous, even violent persecution of them is not only accepted, it is praised in Latin American society. - 25.
+The definitions of homosexuality in Anglo-America and Latin America are very different.
 In Anglo-America, little attention is paid to the "role" of the two sexual partners.
-Although there are often deprecating references to "effeminate" and "swishy" males or masculine and "bull dyke" females, Anglo-Americans do not really recognize an appreciable difference, i.e., both of the partners are homosexual and are thus treated equally.

-26. In Latin America, on the other hand, a sharp distinction is drawn between the two, each according to his/her supposed role in the relationship, i.e., either the "male" or the "female role."
-It is assumed that each homosexual partnership has a clearly defined "male" and an equally clear "female."
-It is also true that the latter group is viewed with contempt in the macho (the cult of extreme "manliness") Argentine society as having rejected the proper role of the male.
-This distinction is of paramount importance in Argentine society for it will literally determine the extent and severity of rejection and persecution, with greater severity reserved for the homosexuals perceived to be more effeminate and passive.
+Although there are often references to "effeminate" and "swishy" males or "masculine" and "bull dyke" females, Anglo-Americans do not really recognize an appreciable difference, i.e., both of the partners are homosexual and are thus treated equally. - 26.
+In Latin America, on the other hand, a sharp distinction is drawn between the two, each according to his/her supposed role in the relationship, i.e., either the male or the female role.
+It is assumed that each homosexual partnership has a clearly defined male and an equally clear female.
+Indeed, this fact is of transcendental importance for male homosexuals, for it literally determines whether one or the other is partially acceptable or totally unacceptable in Latin American society as a whole.